maxertivo/metroid-prime-randomizer-solver/README.md

     * Climb Tower of Light without Missiles using Space Jump
     * Dash across Magma Pool with Space Jump
     * Collect Magma Pool with Infinite Speed if you have heat resistance
-    * Go out of bounds at Gathering Hall or Watery Hall using Space Jump and wallcrawl to Reflecting Pool
+    * Go out of bounds at Gathering Hall or Watery Hall using Space Jump and wallcrawl to Hall of the Elders item, or Reflecting Pool
     * Collect Watery Hall Water item without any items
     * Collect Furnace Spider Track item without Power Bombs or Boost Ball if you have Space Jump
     * Collect Crossway item using Space Jump and Morph Ball only